Johan Conrad Ernst: Career

 He had also had assignments at Copenhagen Castle including the construction of the Boldhus (the king's indoor ball court).

 From 1718 to 1721, he converted the opera house to a training school for cadets and, for a time, coordinated the construction of Fredensborg Palace.
 During the same period, he designed the Gehejmearkivbygningen (1721) which is now part of the National Archives.

 In 1719, he constructed the Chancery Building on Slotsholmen.
 Together with J.C.
 Krieger, he designed the fourth Copenhagen City Hall which was completed in 1728 but burnt down in 1795.

 From 1731, he spent a number of years coordinating the construction of Hirschholm Palace to the north of Copenhagen.

 Family and property

 On 23 April 1703, Ernst married Magdalene Foss who died in 1718.
+Her father was rector of the Metropolitan School Peder Nielsen Foss (1631-1698).
 In 1719, he married Margrethe Elisabeth Weinmann, the widow of Anders Jacobsen Lindberg.
 Ernst was a highly respected, well-to-do gentleman.
 He owned the Aunsøgård estate near Kalundborg and maintained a luxurious home in Copenhagen's Stormgade.
 He died in 1750 and was buried at Viskinge churchyard in Kalundborg.

+His daughter Frederica Louise Ernst settled as a planter on Saint Croix in the Danish West Indies.